hexian000/neosocksd/API.md

 **Description**

-Return a table of raw statistics.
-If called during the initial loading phase, unavailable data will be set to zero.
+Returns a table of raw statistics.
+During the initial loading phase, unavailable fields are set to zero.

 ### neosocksd.now